supertree-toolkit/stk/doc/tutorial.rst

 Then open a new STK GUI and copy and paste the Ahyong_etal_2009 across.
 This source only contains those two trees, so simply create the matrix using :menuselection:`STK Functions->Create Matrix`.
 Run this matrix in TNT to create a combined source tree.

+[KATIE TO ADD THIS]

 In :file:`Anomura_ind.phyml`, remove one of the Ahyong_etal_2009 source trees and import the output from TNT into the other.
 It is advisable here to edit the figure legend etc to match that this is now a combined tree (in this dataset the figure legend etc contain dummy data) and to add a comment on this tree with the TNT commands used as a reminder in future of where this tree came from.
-Save this Phyml.
+Save this Phyml as :filename:`Anomura_ind_final.phyml`.

 Remove higher taxa
 ------------------